chotchki/feophant/README.md

 **Path to 0.12**

 Ensure data about table structures is thread safe in the face of excessive Arc usage.

+See where I can pass read only data by reference instead of uisng Arc everywhere

 **Path to 0.13**